jinjagit/WebGL-Fundamentals/0_1_2_fundamentals/README.md

 Example code which draws 50 random sized and randomly colored rectangles.

 ## My variations from example code:
-* Added webgl-utils.js file to directory, rather than as a url in `index.html`
+* Add webgl-utils.js file to directory, rather than as a url in `index.html`
-* Added lines in `index.js` to set canvas to largest square possible.
+* Add lines in `index.js` to set canvas to largest square possible.
-* Changed lines in `index.js` from:
+* Change lines in `index.js` from:
 ```
 setRectangle(
         gl, randomInt(300), randomInt(300), randomInt(300), randomInt(300));